BorelEnzo/BorelEnzo.github.io/CTFs/CSC_BE_2019/base64_xor/index.md

 One key was made only of letters and numbers.
 We tried it, and finally, got our reward!

 > ```sh
->"xortool-xor -s FzUvdewPTN8gkahU4Vs2Pwd -f message.enc  | base64 -d | grep CSC
+>xortool-xor -s FzUvdewPTN8gkahU4Vs2Pwd -f message.enc  | base64 -d | grep CSC
 >	Flag: CSC{I_w0nd3r_how_DEFLATE_wouId_do}
 >	base64: invalid input
 > ```